Douglas G. Bergeron

-Doug Bergeron is a Senior Advisor to GTCR, a leading private equity firm based in Chicago.
-He is also a Senior Advisor to Hudson Executive Capital, an event-driven hedge fund based in New York.
+Doug Bergeron Is the Senior Advisor to GTCR, a leading private equity firm based in Chicago.

 Bergeron is also the founder and sole shareholder of DGB Investments, a diversified holding company of technology investments.

-Bergeron serves as Chairman of the Board of Cantaloupe, Inc. He serves as a member of the Board of Directors of Metateq and Zact.
+Bergeron serves as Chairman of the Board of Cantaloupe, Inc. (Nasdaq: CTLP).
+He also serves as a member of the Board of Directors of Metateq and Zact.

-In 2001, Bergeron led the acquisition of VeriFone from Hewlett-Packard in a transaction valued at $50M, and became its chairman and CEO.
-In 2002, Bergeron partnered with GTCR, a Chicago-based private equity firm, and embarked upon a strategy to aggressively grow VeriFone into a multinational company.
+In 2001, Bergeron led the acquisition of VeriFone from Hewlett-Packard and became its chairman and CEO.
+In 2002, Bergeron partnered with GTCR and embarked upon a strategy to aggressively grow VeriFone into a multinational company.
 As of May 2012, VeriFone’s enterprise value was approximately $5 billion, a 100 times increase.
-Bergeron is a member of the Board of Overseers of the Hoover Institute at Stanford University.
+Bergeron is a member of the Board of Overseers of the Hoover Institute at Stanford University and is a permanent member of the Council on Foreign Relations.

 Education

 Bergeron attended York University, in Toronto, Canada, graduating in 1983 with a Bachelor of Arts with Special Honors in Computer Science.

 Upon graduation, Bergeron was employed by Northern Telecom (later called Nortel Networks) in Ottawa, Ontario.
 In 1985, he was awarded the Northern Telecom Post Graduate Scholarship and enrolled at the University of Southern California in Los Angeles, graduating in 1987 with a Master of Science degree.

 Bergeron was awarded an Honorary Doctorate of Laws (LLD) by York University’s Lassonde School of Engineering in June, 2013.
 The award marked the 30th anniversary of Bergeron’s graduation from York.
 At this occasion, Bergeron delivered the commencement address to the York University, Lassonde School of Engineering graduating class of 2013.